-- Relax before bed.
-Take a hot shower, listen to relaxing music, or do some relaxation exercises such as yoga.
+- Relax before bed: Take a hot shower, listen to calming music, or do some stretching or yoga.

 - Put away electronics 30 minutes to an hour before bed and read an actual book (not your Kindle or Nook) until you are drowsy.

 - Have a regular sleep wake schedule.
 Try to go to sleep and wake up at the same time every day.
 If you find yourself, staying up later and sleeping in later on the weekends, try to keep the variation in your sleep schedule to less than 2 hours.

 - Transform your room into a good sleep environment.
 Your room should be completely dark, cool (between 60-67ºF), quiet, and free of distractions (that means turning off your phone!)